Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: Introduction

-Our contributions to geometry-based post-processing synchronization are twofold.
-First, we propose a processing chain comprising \gls{hrpe} of the multipath components followed by Kalman filtering, that yields reliable estimates for the propagation parameters of the \gls{los} component.
-In addition, we introduce a metric to determine the quality of the correction achieved by different compensation procedures.
+Our contributions to geometry-based drift compensation of channel sounding measurements are twofold.
+To combat multipath propagation effects, we explicitly estimate the \gls{los} on a symbol level using a \gls{hrpe} algorithm followed by a Kalman filter.
+Overall, this combination enables the geometry-based correction of time-varying drifts by obtaining a \gls{los} estimate that is robust to multipath fading and spurious detections of the underlying \gls{hrpe} algorithm.
+On the other hand, we propose the use of a metric to determine the quality of the correction achieved by different compensation procedures.
 This metric, the relative residual power, determines how well a model-based \gls{hrpe} algorithm describes the data by an analytical signal model.
-Since these approaches perform significantly better when assumed and true model match, this goodness of fit allows to quantify synchronization errors.
+Since these algorithms provide channel parameters by assuming perfect synchronization, any synchronization mismatches result in wrong parameters and thus an erroneous description of the measurements.
+Consequently, the relative residual power allows to quantify synchronization errors.